furudean/vscode-renpy-warp/README.md

 path where a Ren'Py SDK can be found.
 If you haven't done so, a prompt will appear to inform you to set it.

+<code
+codesetting="renpyWarp.advancedProgressBars">renpyWarp.advancedProgressBars</code>
+can be set to enhance the progress feedback used in this extension, but this requires your game to output something to standard output (stdout) when it's considered ready.
+If you don't do this, this feature will not work properly.
+This can most easily be achieved by adding an `init python:` block somewhere in an `.rpy` file that `print()`s some text.

 ## Troubleshooting

 In order to use the current line/file feature, your game must be compatible with warping as described in [the Ren'Py documentation](https://www.renpy.org/doc/html/developer_tools.html#warping-to-a-line).
 This feature has several limitations that you should be aware of, and as such may not work in all cases.

 ## Attribution